shyamsrinivasan/flaskapp/readme.md

 * add `<python-install-directory>` to `$PATH` by adding following line to .bash_profile file in ~ `export PATH=$HOME/<python-install-directory>/bin:$PATH`
 * run `. ~/.bash_profile`
-* Check if python is nstalled and added to path `which python3` or `python3 --version`
+* Check if python is installed and added to path `which python3` or `python3 --version`

-Install Python as super user:
-* `sudo apt install python3.10`

-Compiling Python from source on local user directory:
+Requisites for compiling [Python](https://www.python.org/downloads/) from source on local user directory:
-* Needs to have all tools needed by compilation installed as super user using: `sudo apt-get install build-essential` to avoid errors like *No acceptable C compiler found in $PATH*
+* Needs to have all tools needed by compilation installed as super user using: `sudo apt-get install build-essential` to avoid error: *No acceptable C compiler found in $PATH*
+* Also install other pre-requisites using `libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev` for SSL, SQLite3 and other modules in Python 3
 * If *fatal error: ffi.h No such file or directory* is encountered then:`apt install libffi-dev`

+Using [SQLAlchemy](https://www.sqlalchemy.org/) with MySQL using [mysqlclient](https://pypi.org/project/mysqlclient/) package as connector (build from source):
+* Download and install [MariaDB C Connector](https://mariadb.com/downloads/connectors/) at the default location (C:\Program Files\MariaDB\MariaDB Connector for C)
+* `pip install mysqlclient`